 Refugees and Migrants From Venezuela top Four Million: IOM and UNHCR

 Geneva – The number of Venezuelans leaving their country has reached four million, IOM, the International Organization for Migration, and UNHCR, the UN Refugee Agency, announced today.
-Worldwide, only Syrian refugees, at 5.6 million, surpass Venezuelans as the largest population displaced from their country.
+Globally, Venezuelans are one of the single largest population groups displaced from their country.

 Latin American countries are hosting the vast majority of Venezuelans, with Colombia accounting for some 1.3 million, followed by Peru, with 768,000, Chile 288,000, Ecuador 263,000, Argentina 130,000, and Brazil 96,000.
 Mexico and countries in Central America and the Caribbean are also hosting significant numbers of refugees and migrants from Venezuela.